As the backlogged IRS struggles to open mail and answer the phone, taxpayers face long delays

 On the front lines

-To coax their $15-an-hour staffers back, managers offered temporary bonus pay and telework when things get back to normal, a boon to employees who’ve never had the luxury of working from home.
+To coax their $15-an-hour staffers back, managers offered temporary bonus pay and telework when things get back to normal, a boon to employees who have never had the luxury of working from home.

-In the meantime, those on the front lines of a new, untested pandemic office culture fear for their safety — masks, gloves and hand-washing breaks at six feet notwithstanding.
+In the meantime, those on the front lines of a new, untested pandemic office culture fear for their safety — masks, gloves and hand-washing breaks notwithstanding.

-“IRS employees are very proud of our work,” said Debbie Mulligan, president of Local 73 of the National Treasury Employees Union (NTEU), which represents 2,200 employees in Cincinnati, Covington and Florence.
+“IRS employees are very proud of our work,” said Debbie Mullikin, president of Local 73 of the National Treasury Employees Union (NTEU), which represents 2,200 employees in Cincinnati, Covington and Florence.
 “It’s a source of stress knowing we’re going to come back to a huge pile of work at the apex of refund season.”

-“We’re worried,” Mulligan said.
+“We’re worried,” Mullikin said.
 “The IRS doesn’t do contact tracing.
 No one was made aware who came into contact with the individual who was sick.”

 The returning employees were told to bring their own masks, until a vendor in Upstate New York came through at the last minute with 1 million three-ply surgical masks that were shipped around the country.
 Reusable cloth masks are on order.

-Since the presumptive positive case, Mulligan said her email inbox and Facebook page have blown up with questions from anxious colleagues.
+Since the presumptive positive case, Mullikin said her email inbox and Facebook page have blown up with questions from anxious colleagues.

 More than half the IRS’s staff of 76,340 is over 50, making it among the oldest workforces in the government, federal data shows, and thus more vulnerable to the coronavirus.

-An estimated 101 federal employees have died of covid-19, and nearly 14,300 have tested positive for the virus, according to the watchdog group Accountable.US.
+An estimated 101 federal employees have died of covid-19, the disease caused by the virus, and nearly 14,300 have tested positive for the virus, according to the watchdog group Accountable.US.
 Among them are 195 IRS workers who have been infected, with four deaths.

 Telework has kept many federal offices afloat during the pandemic.
 But for much of the IRS, it wasn’t an option.
 From the moment Rettig shut down a majority of agency operations on March 30, it was clear that services to taxpayers would suffer in unprecedented ways.